-Weekly seminar is an integral component of the Nutritional Sciences Graduate Program.
-Seminar meets regularly on Wednesdays at 2:30 PM when classes are in session.
+Weekly The DNS seminar series is an integral component of the NSGP.
+The DNS Seminar Series meets regularly on Wednesdays at 2:15 PM when classes are in session.
 All graduate students are expected to attend.
-Seminars provide a great opportunity to network with fellow students, faculty, and guest speakers to learn about new research.
+Seminars provide a unique opportunity to learn about the newest research and network with the invited speaker as well as fellow students, faculty, and staff.
 Reminders for the seminars are posted and sent by e-mail.
 The seminar schedule for the semester is updated often at http://nutrition.rutgers.edu/seminars.html.